GooseMod/Docs/src/patcher/patch.md

 # Patch

+The core of Patcher is the `patch` function, allowing easy post (after the original function) and pre (before the original function) patching of pre-existing functions.

 ## Arguments

-The core of Patcher is the `patch` function, allowing easy post (after the original function) and pre (before the original function) patching of pre-existing functions.
-The arguments for the function are:
   - `parentObject`: A parent object which has the pre-existing function under a key
   - `parentKey`: The key name of the parent where the value is the pre-existing function
   - `patchFunction`: Your patch function (see below)